 After taking over as CM, Thackeray stays Metro carshed work

 Maharashtra Chief Minister Uddhav Thackeray on Friday announced a stay to construction of metro carshed in the city's green lung Aarey Colony, where strong protests had erupted last month against cutting of trees for the work.
-The BJP slammed the decision, with former CM Devendra Fadnavis saying that it will discourage investors and stall infrastructure projects in the city.
+He, however, clarified that he had not stayed the work of the Mumbai metro rail project itself.

 Thackeray, who is heading a Shiv Sena-NCP-Congress coalition, was sworn in on Thursday.
 Then BJP-led government in Maharashtra had come under fire from green activists in October when over 2,000 trees were felled for a carshed, to be constructed in Aarey Colony which is adjacent to the Sanjay Gandhi National Park.